 reading skills.
 All volunteer tutors are required to complete 18 hours of pre-service adult literacy training.
 All community volunteers are pre-screen and

 subject to a background check prior to certification as a volunteer tutor for the program.

 Beyond its community services, "The Reading Link" offers literacy services to inmates housed at the Centralia Correctional Center (CCC), which is located

 next door to the main campus of the college.
 The administration of KC-AEL believes that a strong literacy and basic education foundation are necessary for

 incarcerated learners to become self-sufficient and decrease their chances of recidivism upon re-entering society.
 Low-security inmates are selected by the

 CCC administration to serve as peer tutors.
 In accordance to the policy and procedures of “The Reading Link”, the peer-inmate tutors are required to complete

-the 18-hours of pre-service training prior to obtaining approval to provide basic literacy, pre-GED, and/or ESL services to fellow inmates.
+the 18-hours of pre-service training prior to obtaining approval to provide basic literacy, pre-HEC, and/or ESL services to fellow inmates.

 The Reading Link is Kaskaskia College's Adult Literacy Program that places volunteer

 tutors with adult students who need to learn to read, do basic math, learn